Observing Fair Trade Month: why it means not taking the short-cuts

 Wherever there is land, there is likely to be a community that depends on that land, be it human or non-human.
 Indiscriminate tree planting can drive existing communities off their land and affect native ecosystems. - Who is planting trees?

-Allowing local communities to lead the tree-planting process creates opportunities for reforestation to also become a way for communities to meet their needs for food, lumber, cash crops, or other local priorities.
-As the community benefits from this project, they will continue to care for the saplings, allowing them to grow into healthy forests in the long-term. - How are trees being planted?
+When local communities lead tree-planting, reforestation becomes a way to meet the community's need for food, lumber, cash crops, or other local priorities.
+As the community benefits from the trees, they will continue to care for the saplings, allowing them to grow into healthy forests in the long-term. - How are trees being planted?

 Similarly, indiscriminate planting (e.g. planting trees in a monoculture) that does not align with the native ecosystem and local community reduces likelihood of long-term forest regeneration. - Which trees are being planted?